fmdinh/deep-research-agent/README.md

 ## Why this instead of a "chat with a PDF" RAG demo

+Most AI “research assistants” are single-shot RAG systems that retrieve context once and generate an answer.
+While useful, they are essentially one-pass pipelines already commoditized by LLM APIs.

-A single-shot retrieve-then-answer chatbot doesn't demonstrate agentic behavior — it's one API call with extra steps, and every LLM provider ships that feature already.
-This project instead implements an explicit **state machine** (`plan → search → evaluate → [loop | synthesize]`) so it actually has to make decisions: how many searches to run, when to stop, and how to turn scattered snippets into a structured, source-backed report.
+This project instead implements an explicit agentic state machine (`plan → search → evaluate → [loop | synthesize]`) using LangGraph, enabling real multi-step reasoning.
+The system dynamically decides what to search, when to continue searching, and when enough information has been gathered, before synthesizing a structured, source-backed report.

 ## Architecture